Ú: Kazakh

+Karakalpak

+Ú/ú is the 26th letter of the Karakalpak alphabet and represents near-close front rounded vowel.

 Slovak

 Ú/ú is the 39th letter of the Slovak alphabet and represents a /uː/ sound.

-Portuguese/Spanish
+Portuguese/Galician/Spanish/Catalan

-In Portuguese and Spanish, the "ú" is not a letter but the letter "u" with an accent.
-It is used to denote an "u" syllable with abnormal stress.
+In Portuguese, Galician, Spanish and Catalan, "ú" is not a distinct letter but a modified letter "u".
+It is used to denote an "u" with unusual stress.

 Italian

 Ú/ú is a variant of U carrying an acute accent; it represents an /u/ carrying the tonic accent.
 It is used only if it is the last letter of the word except in dictionaries.
+In Italian, Ú/ú is orthographically equivalent to Ù/ù; predominantly the latter is used.